Shopify/deprecation_toolkit/README.md

 ## Introduction

-The Deprecation Toolkit is a gem to help you get rid of deprecations in your codebase.
+Deprecation Toolkit is a gem that helps you get rid of deprecations in your codebase.
-Having deprecations in your application is usually a sign that something will break whenever a third dependency will get updated.
+Having deprecations in your application usually means that something will break whenever you upgrade third-party dependencies.
 The sooner the better to fix them!
-Fixing all deprecations at once might be though depending on how big your app is and how much deprecations needs to be fixed.
-You might have to progressively resolve them while making sure your team doesn't add new one ➰.
+Fixing all deprecations at once might be tough depending on the size of your app and the number of deprecations.
+You might have to progressively resolve them while making sure your team doesn't add new ones.
 This is where this gem comes handy!

 ## How it works

 The Deprecation Toolkit gem works by using a [shitlist approach](https://confreaks.tv/videos/reddotrubyconf2017-shitlist-driven-development-and-other-tricks-for-working-on-large-codebases).
-First, all current existing deprecations in your codebase are recorded into `.yml` files.
-When running a test that has non-recorded deprecations, the Deprecation Toolkit gem will trigger a behavior of your choice (by default raise an error).
+First, the gem records all existing deprecations into `.yml` files.
+When running a test that have non-recorded deprecations after the initial recording, Deprecation Toolkit triggers a behavior of your choice (by default it raises an error).

 ## Recording Deprecations